Boulder Junction ice fishing guide

 Stay warm

 New to the ice?
 Start by dressing warm.
-Wear layers of clothes and have a place to warm up – a heated tent or ice house is great, but a nearby car works too.
+Wear layers of clothes and have a place to warm up—a heated tent or ice house is great, but a nearby car works too.

 Perfect your technique

 It’s a good idea to drill your holes early in the day—there’s a theory that the noise of an auger will drive the fish away for hours.
 Start your day early and enjoy great fishing in the afternoon.
-Bertch has some more tips he’s picked up here.

 Get the gear